-Remuneration for any intra-Group supervisory board positions or other concurrent board positions is offset from the fixed salary.
-If a member of the Management Board wishes to accept a supervisory board position outside of the Group with the consent of the Supervisory Board, the Supervisory Board will decide as part of the required consenting resolution whether and to what extent the outside remuneration is deducted from the fixed salary.
+Remuneration for any intra-Group supervisory board positions or other concurrent board positions is offset against the Management Board remuneration.
+If a member of the Management Board wishes to accept a supervisory board position outside of the Group with the consent of the Supervisory Board, the Supervisory Board will decide as part of the required consenting resolution whether and to what extent the outside remuneration is deducted from the Management Board remuneration.